Going Bush

 I installed another 5K wirewound pot on the firewall in the hole formerly occupied by the hand throttle.
 Can be adjusted by hand which I will use to control the amount of regen braking.

-After about 4000km I started to notice a throttle glitch & needed to reprogramme the throttle deadband to regain the driving feel I had become used to.
+UPDATE: After about 4000km I started to notice a throttle glitch & needed to reprogram the throttle deadband to regain the driving feel I had become used to.
 I decided that a non contact Hall Effect type throttle would be more reliable than the wirewound & wiper Golf Cart style.

 Forward / Reverse switch

-15FM37 15FM37 I'm not sure what most DIYers use for a forward reverse switch, Any DPDT toggle or rocker switch will work just fine electrically, but I wanted something classical looking that would not be out of place in a Landrover.
+I'm not sure what most DIYers use for a forward reverse switch, Any DPDT toggle or rocker switch will work just fine electrically, but I wanted something classical looking that would not be out of place in a Land Rover.
 The exact thing is on my Lathe to control Forward / Reverse and considered one of those would be just right mounted on the big rubber bung on the gearbox hump.

 HAZV wiring